 In the sidebar again, ensure you have ticked the Team(s) that you linked your Data Stream Cards to.
 In this example, we only linked data to Front of House, so we only have that Team ticked:

-You should see Predictive Workforce appear in the middle of the screen:
+You should see Predictive Demand appear in the middle of the screen:

 At this point, if your Roster doesn't show like it does above, you might not have configured your Data Stream Cards correctly or set your Ratios.
-Revisit this article, or contact Tanda Support on the details at the bottom of this article for assistance.
+Revisit this article tio help you out.

 Configure Roster Data